completementgaga/calc_hack/readme.md

 The script will build a calculated question together with datasets of size 100, sampled among the selected values for each for the parameters.

+extra info:
+As of the moodle.sty documentation, one can use the command   \moodleset{feedback={put here your feedback}} within the question text to add a general feedback to a question.
+In our experience, a bug appears: the feedback text appears also in the question text.
+Since Nov.
+2020 the 7th, this is compensated by our script, which removes it from the question text.